CloudSantosh/jira_ticket_nginx_gunicorn_flask_application/README.md

 - An EC2 instance set up with a proper security group allowing HTTP/HTTPS traffic (port 80/443).
 - A Flask application that you want to deploy

+### Step 1: **Connect to Your EC2 Instance**
+Use SSH or EC2 Instance connect to connect to your EC2 instance.
+You can use the public IP or DNS of your instance and the private key you used when creating the instance.

+### Step 1: **Prepare EC2 Environment **
 clear
     2  mkdir jira
     3  cd jira/